Funding Outcomes

 Seven projects will share the combined investment, with research areas spanning prevention, early detection, treatment and survivorship across early‑onset breast cancer, colorectal cancer, pancreatic cancer and non‑Hodgkin lymphoma.
 Five of the 7 projects are led by female researchers, reflecting a strong commitment to advancing women’s leadership in cancer research.

-Details on the funded projects will be published on GrantConnect.
+More details on the funded projects can be found on the NHMRC website and GrantConnect.

 2026 Grant Opportunity